Best Freshwater Fish for Beginners to Catch (and Where to Find Them)

 Where to Actually Go

-- State park lakes — maintained, accessible, often have courtesy docks and fish cleaning stations
+- State park lakes — maintained, accessible, often have courtesy docks and fish cleaning stations on-site

 Stay in the loop